Classical mix of avian and woman

 Dietary Needs and Habits

 Harpies are often opportunistic omnivores who can consume a variety of plant matter and meat.
 The type of food a harpy of will likely partake is manly dependent on their environment and the culture they were raised in.
 Raptor and Strigine harpies generally form a hunter culture and thus most of their food consists of meat or carrion.
 Nautique harpies eat many animals that live in the water or various fruits that grow on trees near the shoreline.
-Passeri Harpies consume a plant based diets focusing more on fruits, nuts and seeds along with smaller animals sources like insects.
+Passeri Harpies consume more plant based diets focusing on fruits, nuts and seeds along with smaller animals sources like insects.

 Uses, Products & Exploitation